maxblee/foia_integration/README.md

 Another is [Muckrock](https://www.muckrock.com/), which offers paid plans that allow journalists to file a limited number of public records requests with a friendly UI, paid support, and more.

-And there are others, like a [GMail sender from the Miami Herald](https://github.com/mcclatchy/gun-deaths) that are designed specifically for filing requests in a single project.
+And there are others, like a [GMail sender from the Miami Herald](https://github.com/mcclatchy/gun-deaths) that were specifically built for filing requests in a single project.

 `foia_integration` is meant to serve as a bridge between the single-project, programmatic tools like `foiamail` and the single-request, service-oriented tool in Muckrock.